When a new student comes to the class, the teacher assigns someone to give them a school tour.

 A Product Tour is virtually guiding your users through the basics and necessary features of your product.
 Product tours are meant to be definitive, clear, and simple so that the user reaches the ‘’Aha!’’ moment quickly, without being overwhelmed.

-Product tours help increase feature and What is product adoption?
-Product adoption is the process where an individual learns of a new product and becomes a user of it, learning what it does, how it does….
+Product tours help increase feature and product adoption.
 Therefore make it more likely for the customer to decide whether your product is the best for them.

 Also, if your product tour has tracking features, seeing where the user abandoned the tour or went through the tour more than once will make it easier to understand where the users have difficulties.